What is gerrymandering?

 A: There are generally four ways that politicians gerrymander maps to disadvantage voters and instead advantage themselves or their political party.
 These are:

-- Racial voting dilution –redistricting plans that minimize or cancel the voting strength of Black and brown voters.
+Racial voting dilution: Redistricting plans that minimize or cancel the voting strength of voters of color.

-- Partisan gerrymandering – creating political maps that enable a political party to gain a systemic advantage for itself.
+Partisan gerrymandering: Creating maps or districts that enable a political party or incumbent to gain a systemic advantage.

 Q: How exactly do politicians and political parties employ various tools to create gerrymandered maps?